 We move now to the very eastern part of the city and the district of Campanha.
 Being located right on the outskirts of Porto, the region has a very residential feel to it.
 This makes it an ideal spot to stay for those looking to be completely out the way of the hustle and bustle of the tourist areas.

-This also comes with the added benefit of accommodation being on the cheaper side, though it is worth noting that the choices are more limited, making booking in advance a must if you plan to stay here.
+This also comes with the added benefit of accommodation being on the cheaper side, though it is worth noting that the choices are more limited, making a booking in advance a must if you plan to stay here.

-Thankfully, given the compact nature of the city, being on the outskirts doesn’t mean you’re going to waste your stay travelling in and out when you want to see the sights, as you can drive into the heart of the city in as little as 15 minutes.
+Thankfully, given the compact nature of the city, being on the outskirts doesn’t mean you’re going to waste your stay traveling in and out when you want to see the sights, as you can drive into the heart of the city in as little as 15 minutes.

 Speaking of public transport, that is the topic of perhaps the most famous and important location in the district, as this is, unsurprisingly, where Campanha Train Station can be found.

-Best places to stay in Campanha
+Best places to stay in Porto in Campanha:

-- Pestana Palácio do Freixo, Pousada & National Monument – The Leading Hotels of the World
+- Pestana Palácio do Freixo, Pousada & National Monument

 - Peach Hostel & Suites